 Kareem spent his 2L summer working as a summer associate at Covington & Burling.

 As BSA president, Kareem served as the primary liaison between the board and the law school on all BSA-related matters.
 He worked for the HLS community across a wide range of issues and was a voice for the student community.
 He was involved in the search for the new dean of students.
 He was also lauded for seamlessly leading the board through its return to campus after nearly two years of online instruction, and his peers credited his advocacy for special student resources and additional training for BSA members in matters of diversity, inclusion, and mental health and wellness to help meet the additional challenges students faced.

 Kareem also served as the principal teaching assistant to Climenko Fellow Daniel Francis in the First-Year Legal Research and Writing Program.
 Francis said Kareem was “a strikingly generous mentor” to 1Ls, spending countless hours counseling and advising students on issues from career planning to self-care.

 At graduation, Kareem was recognized as the 2022 recipient of the Frank Righeimer Jr. Prize for his leadership as BSA president and for his academic mentorship, guiding 1L students through the First-Year Legal Research and Writing Program.

-After graduation, Kareem joined Covington & Burling as a Litigation and Investigations Associate.
+After graduation, Kareem joined Covington & Burling as a Litigation and Investigations Law Clerk.
 Among the matters he works on, he intends to focus on the firm’s Institutional Culture and Social Responsibility practice area.

 Outside of the office, Kareem plans to enter into community work in New York City.